Corvallis Is Calling

 Outdoors Explored

-If you’re looking for a true exploration of nature, head over to McDonald-Dunn Forest, a research forest managed by Oregon State University.
+If you’re a forager at heart, head over to McDonald-Dunn Forest, a research forest managed by Oregon State University.
 Explorers can hunt for mushroom varieties and even sign up for guided forays and workshops that can help you identify different fungal species.

 Need some fresh air or want to ponder life under the stars?
 Peavy Arboretum has some stunning open meadows, so bring your telescope and link up with a stargazing app to identify what constellations you can find.